I missed the fried apple pies, the wraps and the fried fish filet.

 19. Rolo McFlurry

 A sorely missed summer treat, the Rolo McFlurry was available at a few different McDonald's locations in 2012 – and in 2017, it came back on the menu for a limited time in the US.
 It featured soft-serve ice cream swirled with crushed Rolos (caramel-filled chocolate bites), and it was one of the most popular McFlurry flavours ever launched.
-Though it's yet to resurface, many fans are keeping their fingers crossed for a future comeback.
+Though it's yet to resurface, many fans keep their fingers crossed for a future comeback.

 18. Super Size Fries